VeronicaLourens/hangman/README.md

   *  The Game Info on the start screen tells user to follow the prompts to guess a number.
 There are questions for user to answer following one to another.
 User is able to find out how the game works.
 * As a game user, I want to know the game result.

-  * There is a different message displayed based on the user’s answer each time user answers a question or enters a number.
-It prints out a part of the Hangman body parts each time user enters a number.
+  * There are different messages displayed based on the user’s answer each time user answers a question or enters a number.
+It prints out a part of the Hangman body parts each time user guesses a wrong number.
 Therefore, user is able to find out the result.
 * As a game user, I want to be able to continuesly play the game as I wish.

   * The game restarts as long as user enters ‘yes’ whether user wins the game or loses the game.
 User is able to continue playing the game by guessing a number again.